The Farmer's Daughter (TV series): Overview

-The series stars Inger Stevens as Katy Holstrum, a young Swedish woman who becomes the housekeeper for widowed congressman Glen Morley (played by William Windom).
-Glen has two sons, age 14 and 8 at the time of the premiere.
-Steve, the older of the two boys, is played by Mickey Sholdar, and Danny is played by Rory O'Brien.
-The congressman's mother Agatha Morley is played by Cathleen Nesbitt.
+The series stars Inger Stevens as Katy Holstrum, a young Swedish woman who becomes the housekeeper for widowed congressman Glen Morley.
+He has two sons, Steve (age 14) and Danny (8) at the time of the premiere.
+The congressman's mother is Agatha Morley.

-In its first season (filmed in black-and-white), The Farmer's Daughter competed against The Twilight Zone on CBS and the short-lived Larry Blyden series Harry's Girls on NBC.
-The series never reached the top 30 in ratings, but during its first two years it earned respectable ratings and proved to be moderately successful.
-The last episode of the second season (which was also filmed in black-and-white) featured the two lead characters becoming engaged.
+The first and second seasons of the series were filmed in black-and-white, and two episodes of the third season were also filmed in black-and-white; the remaining 28 episodes of the third season were filmed in color.
+The last episode of the second season featured the two lead characters becoming engaged.

-The third season brought some changes to the format, as the series began filming episodes in color.
-However, the third and fourth episodes had been shot in black-and-white.
 On the November 5, 1965, episode (just in time for sweeps), Katy Holstrum and Glen Morley were married in a wedding ceremony attended by 300 guests.
 Network censors objected to the original script of the honeymoon episode that had Glen bringing his new bride to a hotel room with twin beds and then saying, "But I asked for a double bed!"
 Forbidding use of the word "bed," the censors allowed it to be replaced with "accommodations," along with a glance at the bed.

-After the wedding episode, the show's ratings fell, and ABC canceled The Farmer's Daughter.
+After the wedding episode, the show's ratings, which were already declining, fell, and ABC canceled The Farmer's Daughter.
 In the penultimate episode, "Is He or Isn't He?", Katy adopts Glen's sons, providing the series closure as well as a happy ending.
+After the final April 22, 1966 episode, reruns of the show continued until September 2, 1966.
+The reruns began with a repeat of the wedding episode.

 Unlike the 1947 film, Katy never ran for (nor was elected to) Congress in the series.